BCLab-UNM/Swarmathon-Robot/Assembly_5:Top_Plate_Assembly.md

 -	Wiring harness
 -	4x 2-56x3/8” nylon screws – flat head screw driver

+Set the previously assembled top plate onto the robot and feed the battery cable through the hole in the NUC base.
+This will look like the image below.

+[Insert Image]

 Below is an image of the printed circuit board (PCB), used for connecting all of the Swarmie's electronics.
 Place the PCB into the NUC base, in the orientation seen below.

 ![PCB](http://swarmathon.cs.unm.edu/img/PCB.jpg)